mad-lab-fau/imucal/README.md

 We are aware that various other methods exist and would love to add them to this package as well.
 Unfortunately, at the moment we can not justify the time requirement.

-Still, ee think that this package provides a suitable framework to implement other calibration emthods with relative easy.
+Still, we think that this package provides a suitable framework to implement other calibration emthods with relative easy.
 If you would like to contribute such a method, let us know on the github-issue page and we will try to help you as good as possible.